 by Zach Maskell

-ZACH MASKELL: Hagerty Insurance has more collector cars under their wing than any agency in the world.
+ZACH MASKELL: Hagerty has more collector cars under their wing than any agency in the world.
 And no other insurance company has as much passion for the objects they protect.
-So what could be cooler than heading off to Traverse City, Michigan to cruise with Mckeel Hagerty, to cruise in some of his own classic wheels.
+So what could be cooler than heading off to Traverse City, Michigan to cruise with McKeel Hagerty, to cruise in some of his own classic wheels.
 Growing up it was mainly 90s imports that got me really excited about cars.
-But after hanging out with Mckeel for a day, and riving some of these fabulously inspirational cars, they should probably get you revved up as well.
+But after hanging out with McKeel for a day, and riving some of these fabulously inspirational cars, they should probably get you revved up as well.
 Back in the early 80s, Mckeel’s parents sold a general insurance agency, and sailed into the wooden boat business.
 Well, moving into the 90s, those boat owners also had cars.
-Fast forward to toady, and Hagerty Insurance insurances cars, boats, and motorcycles.
+Fast forward to today, and Hagerty insures cars, boats, and motorcycles.

 MH: We can’t judge somebody else’s cars.
 For whatever reason that they bought it, or own it, restored it or built it from scratch, out of a bunch of parts, they built it their way and they bought it for their reasons.
 And our job isn’t to judge it.
 Our only job is to figure out, do they truly like the thing?

 ZM: This had us thinking, it’s got to be expensive insuring a collectible car, right?

 MH: Even though the cars are more and more and more valuable, the premiums are a fraction of the price typically of a normal car.
 Because they don’t get used quite as much and people take really good care of them.

 ZM: What car might qualify for such coverage?
 Luckily for us, Hagerty’s garage has some beautiful examples.